 - the skills and confidence to use this knowledge.

-Through this network, educators can get together for help, for sharing information and for discussing ideas and concerns with other professionals.
+Through the AIMING HIGH Network, educators can help, share information and discuss ideas and concerns with other professionals.

 The learning activities you find here are designed to engage learners in thinking mathematically.
-You can click on the blue links on the right to search for topics.
+Choose lesson activities or workshop guides or click ‘Topic Links’ to search by age group and topic .
 By trying these activities, and sharing ideas with other teachers in the blog that follows that learning activity, you will gain insights to help you to develop your teaching.
 Solutions are provided to save you time so these conversations should concentrate on how to use the learning resources effectively for activity based learning.
 Teaching in this way is much more difficult than ‘teacher centered’ teaching so, by writing about what worked well in their classrooms, teachers can help each other to plan motivating and successful lessons.

 The best teachers, at all levels, are themselves active learners always keen to engage in doing and discussing mathematics.
 You can also download guidance documents to help you to run workshops for other teachers without being a subject expert, posters for your classroom walls, articles to read and much more.